allydunham/aa_subtypes/docs/cysteine_subtypes_aromatic_overview.md

-# Subtype Descriptions for Kmeans PC2:20
+# Cysteine Subtype Overview

-Analysis of the subtypes produced by Kmeans clustering on PC2:20, identifying and explaining the characteristics of each.
+Notes on cysteine subtypes based on a particularly nice Kmeans clustering on PC2:20, identifying and explaining the characteristics of each.

-## A - Alanine

-## C - Cysteine
+## Summary

-Summary:

 * C1 - Hydrophobic
 * C2 - Permissive positions
 * C3 - Disulphide bonding
 * C4 - Aromatic (and Hydrophobic)

+## Details

 There appear to be three physical factors involved - disulphide bonding, hydrophobicity and potentially aromatic-sulphur interactions.